Arab Club Basketball Championship

 The Arab Club Championship is an annual basketball tournament for Arab teams.
 The competition is organised by the Arab Basketball Confederation (ABC).
 Each season is typically held in October and is held in one venue.
-The tournament typically features 16 to 18 teams.
+The tournament typically features 16 to 18 clubs.

-Egyptian club Al-Ittihad Alexandria is the most successful club in the tournament's history, as the team has won a record 7 titles.
+Egyptian Al-Ittihad Alexandria is the most successful club in the tournament's history, as it has won a record 7 titles.